 It is our hope that the Commentary will be of use not only to professionals working on an acquisition, but also to those individuals who will work on the post-deal integration of the acquired assets.
 In an effort to distill the scope of our analysis into a more practical form, we have also appended to this Commentary a summary of the categories and types of data implicated in the deal analysis (Appendix A); sample representations and warranties that address privacy and security concerns (Appendix B); and basic due-diligence requests (Appendix C).
 Of course, this work product is simply a starting point for analysis and will need to be tailored to each specific transaction.

-The Sedona Conference, Commentary on Information Governance, 15 SEDONA CONF.
-J. 125 (2014), available at https://thesedonaconference.org/publication/The%20Sedona%20Conference%C2%AE%20Commentary%20on%20Information%20Governance.
+^{4.} The Sedona Conference, Commentary on Information Governance, 15 SEDONA CONF.
+J. 125, 130 (2014).

 II.
 STAGE ONE: DETERMINING WHAT THE BUYER WANTS TO ACQUIRE AND NEGOTIATING APPROPRIATE DEAL TERMS